Three types of companies are jockeying for position in emerging economies, seeking to capture the loyalty of billions of new consumers.

 “An intelligent approach will allow local upstarts and global aspirants to move up in the corporate chain.
-Transitional moves, such as joint ventures and regional expansion, aid their advancement by proffering the experience required to compete on a larger scale,” commented Ronald Haddock, a former partner at industry management consultancy, Booz & Company.
+Transitional moves, such as joint ventures and regional expansion, aid their advancement by proffering the experience required to compete on a larger scale,” commented Ronald Haddock, a former partner at, Booz & Company.

 Recognising the pace of development in the target markets is the first step towards claiming a stake and taking that all-important step up onto the leadership ladder.
 All industrialising countries follow an ‘arc of growth’, an evolutionary path of economic change that takes them from nascent to mature, with a critical stage of urbanisation and economic momentum in between.
 Countries in the ‘momentum phase’ have large, relatively young populations and high economic growth rates, making them the seedbed of the emerging middle-class markets.